-A marketing campaign is a collection of carefully planned and executed activities aimed at delivering favorable business outcomes.
+Marketing campaign management is a collection of carefully planned and executed activities aimed at delivering favorable business outcomes.
 Marketing campaigns take a company’s goals and transform them into actionable targets that resonate with the customers’ needs, which can then be executed step by step.
-They help build brand trust and make the customer see what the business offers as his solution.
+They help build brand trust and make the customer see what the business offers as its solution.

 In general, marketing campaigns are designed to:

 - build brand visibility

 Successful, well-managed marketing campaigns are critical to every business’s success since they help the company get its message out to potential customers.
 In this article, we’ll see how you can successfully manage marketing campaigns to drive better outcomes.

 Great marketing campaigns are the result of great project management.
 And it takes a holistic view of each part of your project to determine what can be improved upon for better results.

 Here are some tips and tricks that’ll help you manage your marketing campaigns more effectively:

 1. Define your goals and determine measurement KPIs